Native Americans Do Pay Taxes

 In Nebraska, the Winnebago tribe makes its own tobacco products.
 The production facility was the subject of a raid by the Bureau of Alcohol, Tobacco and Firearms (ATF) on January 20, 2018, based on the terms of the Contraband Cigarette Trafficking Act (CCTA).
 The raid was intended to gather documents and information relating to the distribution and taxation of Winnebago tobacco products.

 The federal government took the position that the CCTA mandated that the Winnebago tribe must turn these records over.
 The tribe disagreed, stating that it wasn't subject to federal law, and it refused to turn over the documentation, resulting in the raid.

-State Income Tax Issues
+State Income Tax for Tribes and Individuals

 - Native American tribes are not subject to state or federal income taxes.